KxSystems/docs/docs/ref/dotz.md

 .z.wc:f
 ```

+Where

+-   `f` is a unary function
+-   `h` is the handle to a websocket connection to a kdb+ session

-Where `f` is a unary function, `.z.wc` is evaluated _after_ a websocket connection has been closed.
+`f[h]` is evaluated _after_ a websocket connection has been closed.
 (Since V3.3t 2014.11.26.)

-As the connection has been closed by the time `.z.wc` is called there are strictly no remote values that can be put into `.z.a`, `.z.u` or `.z.w` so the local values are returned.
+As the connection has been closed by the time `.z.wc` is called, there are strictly no remote values that can be put into `.z.a`, `.z.u` or `.z.w` so the local values are returned.

-To allow you to clean up things like tables of users keyed by handle the handle that _was_ being used is passed as a parameter to `.z.wc`.
+This allows you to clean up things like tables of users keyed by handle.

 :fontawesome-solid-hand-point-right:
 [`.z.po` port open](#zpo-open),